qfall/crypto/benches/README.md

 ## Flamegraph
 You can also run the benchmarks using the profiler flamegraph.
 Details can be found here:
 - [Flamegraph GitHub](https://github.com/flamegraph-rs/flamegraph).
-This provides insights on the where execution time is spent.
+This provides insights on the execution time of the executed functions and their subroutines.

 Note: Flamegraph does not work in WSL